fanbinqi/FFBNet/README.md

 ## Installation
 - Install [PyTorch 0.3.1](http://pytorch.org/) by selecting your environment on the website and running the appropriate command.
 - Clone this repository.
-This repository is mainly based on[lzx-FSSD](https://github.com/lzx1413/PytorchSSD), and a huge thank to him.
+This repository is mainly based on[lzx1413/PytorchSSD](https://github.com/lzx1413/PytorchSSD), and a huge thank to him.
-  * Note: We currently only support Python 3.5.

 - Compile the nms and coco tools:
 ```Shell
 ./make.sh
 ```

-Note: For training, we currently support [VOC](http://host.robots.ox.ac.uk/pascal/VOC/) and [COCO](http://mscoco.org/).

 ## Datasets
 To make things easy, we provide simple VOC and COCO dataset loader that inherits `torch.utils.data.Dataset` making it fully compatible with the `torchvision.datasets` [API](http://pytorch.org/docs/torchvision/datasets.html).